-We know Black Friday will be taking place on the last weekend of November in 2021, meaning there's plenty of time to get deals ready this year.
-Each year hundreds of millions of people around the world get their deal-hunting shoes on and dive into the Black Friday sales, and Aussie shoppers are no different.
+We know Black Friday will be taking place on the last weekend of November in 2021, which is plenty of time to even consider your Christmas shopping for this year.
+It's the perfect time for savvy shoppers (from around the world, not just here in Australia) to sharpen their deal-hunting skills and dive deep into the savings that a sale like Black Friday brings.

-Amazon Prime Day 2021 is now over and what that 65-hour event showed us is that, after last year's very unique circumstances, people are chomping at the deals bit to break the lock off their wallet or purse and buy the products they want to spark joy in their lives.
+Having dealt with Amazon Prime Day 2021 in June this year, we've realised that people are chomping at the bits to break the lock off their wallet and buy products that spark a joy in their lives.
 Seriously, Prime Day this year was the biggest ever event from Amazon in terms of deals and engagement, and we're expecting the exact same from Black Friday this year, too.

 As such, now is the time to get deals ready.
 Below you'll find details on the Black Friday Australia 2021 date as well as what to expect during the sale.
 There's also a section dedicated to tips and tricks for the best deals, as well as a guide to getting a free Amazon Prime account, which is really useful to have during the event.

 This is a golden opportunity to grab perfect Christmas pressies, enjoy effortless home delivery, and save a heap of money in the process.
 Or, heck, just grab something glorious for you and you only.
 Go on and treat yourself!

 Black Friday sales happen all around the world, but the origins of the occasion come from the Thanksgiving holiday in the US.
 Black Friday and Cyber Monday are traditionally the weekend immediately after Thanksgiving, when people are at home with their families and have more time on their hands.